 As people learned of my children and their success, people naturally began to call me to seek my council on everything from “my daughter wants to try theater, what should I do,” to “when should we start looking at colleges?”

 As more and more people came to me, I realized that there are many more moms and dads out there I could help and Dear Theater Mom was born.
-I created this website to provide information and tips to help any parent who has a child interested in any part of the entertainment industry.
-My site contains information that will be beneficial to the beginner as well as to those who have been doing this for quite a while themselves.
+I created this website as a vehicle to provide information and tips to help any parent who has a child interested in any part of the entertainment industry.
+Through private and group coaching as well as my blog I want to provide parents with information that will be beneficial to the beginner as well as to those who have been doing this for quite a while themselves.

-The articles based here include my personal insights as well as information from entertainment industry experts.
+The articles you will find in my blog include my personal insights as well as information from entertainment industry experts.

 How can I help you, help your child achieve their dreams?

 If there is a topic you would like more information about, please email email@example.com .